Decoding Khloé Kardashian's Dating History And List Of Boyfriends

 Tristan Thompson (2016 to 2022): Love, betrayal and redemption

-The first major storm hit their relationship in April 2018 when Thompson was caught in the company of another woman shortly after Kardashian gave birth to their first child True.
+The first major storm hit their relationship in April 2018 when Thompson was caught in the company of another woman shortly after Kardashian gave birth to True, their first child.
 Cheating allegations swirled, but amid the scandal, Kardashian prioritised their newborn daughter’s well-being, demonstrating a commitment to co-parenting.
-“Khloé is being the bigger person and letting Tristan bond with their baby,” a source told people magazine in 2018.
+“Khloé is being the bigger person and letting Tristan bond with their baby,” a source told People magazine in 2018.

 Weathering the storm, Kardashian decided to give Thompson a second chance for the sake of their family.

-However, lightning struck their relationship again in February 2019, as Thompson faced accusations of cheating, this time with Kardashian’s friend Jordyn Woods.
-Twitter erupted with Kardashian’s emotions, accusing Woods of breaking up her family.
-Yet, in a surprising turn of events, Kardashian later clarified, “This was Tristan’s fault.”
+However, lightning struck their relationship again in February 2019, as Thompson, once again, faced accusations of cheating, this time with Kardashian’s friend Jordyn Woods.
+Twitter erupted when news of the cheating scandal broke, accusing Woods of breaking up Khloé’s family.
+Yet, in a surprising turn of events, Khloé later made it clear that “This was Tristan’s fault.”

-Navigating the stormy waters of their relationship, the couple shifted gears to focus on co-parenting, putting their romantic involvement on hold.
-Despite this, reports were circulating in July 2020 that they were “giving their relationship another try,” officially rekindling their romance by August.
+Navigating the stormy waters, the couple shifted gears to focus on co-parenting, putting their romantic relationship on hold.
+Despite this, reports were circulating in July 2020 that they were “giving their relationship another try,” and by August of that year, the two had officially rekindled their romance.

-Now in the latest episode of The Kardashians Thompson has addressed his philandering attitude in the past.
-Apologizing for his actions, he admitted to being a “f***ing idiot” and attributed his behaviour to youthful mistakes and troubled upbringing trauma.
+Now in the latest episode of The Kardashians, Thompson has addressed his philandering attitude in the past.
+Apologising for his actions, he admitted to being a “f***ing idiot” and attributed his behaviour to youthful mistakes and troubled upbringing.
 Kylie Jenner, once Woods’ best friend, expressed the emotional toll the situation took on their friendship, while also acknowledging Thompson’s positive qualities.

-Well, the NBA player’s love life with Khloé has been a series of highs and lows, a rollercoaster of emotions that continues to captivate audiences, leaving us wondering if this chapter is truly closed or if more twists lie ahead both for them and Khloé Kardashian’s dating life.
+Well, the NBA player’s love life with Khloé has been a series of highs and lows, a rollercoaster of emotions that continues to captivate audiences, leaving us wondering if this chapter is truly closed or if more twists lie ahead for Khloé Kardashian’s dating life.

 The Shortest Celebrity Marriages In Hollywood